-- if you voted by Internet or telephone, by submitting subsequent voting instructions via the Internet or by telephone before the closing of those voting facilities at 11:59 p.m., Eastern Daylight Time on May , 2020; - by voting your shares by ballot in person at the Annual Meeting; - if you have instructed a broker, bank or other nominee to vote your shares, by following the directions received from your broker, bank or other nominee to change those instructions; or - mailing your request to the Corporate Secretary at our corporate headquarters, at 6600 North Military Trail, Boca Raton, FL 33496, so that it is received not later than 4:00 p.m.
-Eastern Daylight Time, on May , 2020.
+- if you voted by Internet or telephone, by submitting subsequent voting instructions via the Internet or by telephone before the closing of those voting facilities at 11:59 p.m., Eastern Time on May 10, 2020; - by voting your shares electronically during the live webcast of the Annual Meeting by following the instructions at www.virtualmeeting.com/ODP2020 at the Annual Meeting; - if you have instructed a broker, bank or other nominee to vote your shares, by following the directions received from your broker, bank or other nominee to change those instructions; or - mailing your request to the Corporate Secretary at our corporate headquarters, at 6600 North Military Trail, Boca Raton, FL 33496, so that it is received not later than 4:00 p.m.
+Eastern Time, on May 10, 2020.

 Establishing a Quorum.
 In order for us to transact business at our Annual Meeting, the shareholders of record of a majority of the issued and outstanding voting securities must be present, either in person or represented by proxy.
+Virtual attendance at our Annual Meeting constitutes presence in person for purposes of quorum at the Annual Meeting.
 Shareholders choosing to abstain from voting and broker "non-votes" will be treated as present and entitled to vote for purposes of determining whether a quorum is present.